First Camera Crash Course Lesson 5: How to focus and stay sharp

 First Camera Crash Course Lesson 6: Choosing your AF points

-Your new DSLR is set with Auto AF Point Selection on as default.
+Your new camera is likely to be set-up with Auto AF Point Selection on as default.
 This is fine if you want to focus on whatever's closest to you in your frame, but it becomes a problem when you want to take control and focus on something deeper in the scene for a more creative result.
 Switch to Manual AF Selection and choose your own AF points.

-- The wide aperture of f/4 means the rope in the foreground is out-of-focus and less distracting, but still adds depth and context to this photograph
+- The wide aperture of f/2.8 means the background is less distracting, but still adds depth and context to this photograph

 - By manually selecting your AF point, you can choose where in your frame you focus